 Importance of Sleep in Neuropsychological Rehabilitation

 Sleep plays a crucial role in the recovery of patients with traumatic brain injury, stroke, or neurodegenerative diseases.
-Sleep neuroscience has shown that proper sleep hygiene enhances neuroplasticity and facilitates cognitive rehabilitation.
+Sleep neuroscience has shown that a adequate sleep hygiene improves neuroplasticity and facilitates cognitive rehabilitation.

-Professionals can use various strategies to optimize sleep quality in their patients:
+Professionals can employ various strategies to optimize sleep quality in their patients:

-- Sleep hygiene education: Establish rest routines and avoid stimulants before bedtime.
+- Education about sleep hygiene: Establish rest routines and avoid stimulants before bedtime.

 - Relaxation therapies: Mindfulness, diaphragmatic breathing, and meditation can reduce stress and improve sleep quality.